maurosoria/dirsearch/docs/installation.md

 - Use release artifacts when you do not want to compile anything.
 Single-file PyInstaller binaries and portable archives are available for Windows x64, Linux x64, Linux ARM64, macOS Intel, and macOS Apple Silicon.
 - Use the Python-only pip install when you want the current GitHub source and the default Python request backend.
 This works on Python 3.11-3.14 and does not compile the Rust native engine.
 - Use the native Rust pip install when you want `--request-backend native` or `--wordlist-backend native`.
-This requires Python 3.14, Rust/Cargo, Python development headers, and a C compiler.
+This requires Python 3.14, Rust 1.86 or newer, Python development headers, and a C compiler.
 - Use the source checkout build only when developing or producing release artifacts.
 Normal native installs do not require manually cloning the repository.

 ## Python-Only Install from GitHub